hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL
 ```
 Eventually, we "should" see the disks appear (notice lines with the disk labels appears)
-similar to the below .. if not check your connections etc.
+similar to the below .. if not check our connections etc.

 ```
 sudo lsblk -o UUID,PARTUUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL